 Solutions Available for Gambling Debts

-Addicted gamblers scrounge anywhere for extra money to place bets.
-They tap into credit cards, savings accounts, investment portfolios or retirement funds.
+An addiction is insidious, forcing gamblers to scrounge anywhere they can for money to place bets.
+Gamblers tap into credit cards, savings accounts, investment portfolios or retirement funds.
 They borrow from friends and family.
-Sometimes, they even steal.
+Sometimes, they steal.

 Signs You Need Help For Gambling

 Financial problems are a red-flag, a warning sign of addictive gambling, never the cause.
 The following characteristics are often commonplace for compulsive, problem or at-risk gamblers: